arsari/arsari.github.io/README.md

-#Web Development Portfolio
+# Web Development Portfolio
-##Arturo Santiago-Rivera
+## Arturo Santiago-Rivera
 _PO Box 1814
 Sabana Seca, PR 00952
 787-602-5496
 asantiago@arsari.com_

-###Description:
+### Description:
-Personal web devellopment and coding projects portfolio as a demonstration of coding and programming knowledge to work on team of programmers or as a freelance consultant in the development of web sites and web apps based on HTML, CSS, jQuery, JavaScript and Python.
+Personal web development and coding projects portfolio as a demonstration of coding and programming knowledge to work on team of programmers or as a freelance consultant in the development of web sites and web apps based on HTML, CSS, jQuery, JavaScript and Python.